stupns/HOME/README.md

 ## Home open-source codebase and curriculum

-This repository created of me that will help beginners for python.
+This repository created by me that will help beginners for python.

 ### License